joaoarcanjo/QRreport1/docs/api/resources/Category.md

 # Category

-A **Category** is a entity that describe the group where the device is inserted or a skill that can be owned by an employee.
+A **Category** is an entity that describe the group where the device is inserted or a skill that can be owned by an employee.

 The **Category API** allows the administrator to create, view and manage all the categories.